tlevine/www.thomaslevine.com/content/!/hovering-cycle/paper.md

 different groups differently.

 When using a clean or private toilet ("pleasant toilet" henceforth), people are more likely to use a clean posture.
+More specifically, men and women are both unlikely to hover while defecating, presumably because it is difficult.

 For use of an dirty or public ("unpleasant") toilet, the differences between males and females become relevant.
 For defecation, both sexes generally